lawrencerowland/PS-Chat/README.md

 # PS-Chat
-The code of delivering the ChatBot project for PS
+The code for delivering the ChatBot project for PS

 # Install the Requirements in your terminal